ChrisKurz/NCS-Tutorial/BLE/NCSv3.4.0-LTS/peripheral_service_DIS/README.md

          ...
     }

-15) Define the Callback functions used for a connect or disconnect events.
+15) Define the Callback functions used for a connect, disconnect, and recycled events.
 In our case we will use these functions just for debug messages.

 	<sup>_src/main.c_</sup>